Why study this course?

 Students are recruited from a wide range of design professions in the construction industry, and the teaching will examine critical events in your own work experience, that of other course members and of the profession at large.
 The course will also encourage you to feel confident with higher levels of professional responsibility.
 Our students have had considerable successes in the Royal Institute of British Architects (RIBA) President's medals.

 You'll benefit from the course's central London location and its close proximity to its internationally renowned creative and industry hubs.
 The School's extensive networks encourage graduates of the course to expand their knowledge and skills through lectures, events and careers advice, leaving them with excellent career prospects.

 The course is delivered through lectures, personal tutorials and small group seminars.
-You will acquire and develop formal knowledge in the fields of statute and common (or case) law, professional conduct, contract administration, communication technique and industrial organisation.
-You are encouraged to gain familiarity with CAD and project management applications, and use word processing and spreadsheet material.
+You'll acquire and develop formal knowledge in the fields of statute and common (or case) law, professional conduct, contract administration, communication technique and industrial organisation.
+You're encouraged to gain familiarity with computer'aided design (CAD) and project management applications, and use word processing and spreadsheet material.

 - You will be required to have either RIBA Part 2 exemption by examination at a recognised UK or Eire school, or RIBA or ARB Part 2 exemption by interview, and documentary evidence of practical experience to conform with the RIBA Practical Training Scheme.
 In cases where exemption from the full year of post-Part 2 training is required, evidence of protracted experience at high levels of responsibility must be submitted, sufficient to allow the course tutor to endorse an application for exemption to the RIBA's Co-ordinator for Practical Training.